7rashmi/Jarvis-Desktop-Assistant/README.md

 ## Usage
 - Run the Jarvis_VA.py file:
 - Once the assistant is running, it will greet you and wait for your commands.
 - Speak your command, and Jarvis will perform the corresponding
+  ## Generating API Keys
+Some functionalities like news updates and email functionality may require API keys.
+Follow these steps to generate API keys:
+- News API Key: Visit News API and sign up for an API key.
+Once you have the API key, replace the placeholder YOUR_NEWS_API_KEY in the code with your actual API key.
+- Email API Key: If you're using the email functionality, you may need to configure your email provider's API settings.
+Consult your email provider's documentation for instructions on how to generate an API key or enable SMTP access.